Apple Federal Credit Union

 The Apple Federal Credit Union (also known as Apple FCU) is a U.S. credit union founded in 1956 and headquartered in Fairfax, Virginia, chartered and regulated under the authority of the National Credit Union Administration (NCUA).
-As of February 2020, Apple FCU had more than 220,000 members and over $3 billion USD in assets, making it larger than over 90% of federal credit unions in the United States.
+As of September 2023, Apple FCU had more than 240,000 members and over $4 billion USD in assets, making it larger than over 90% of federal credit unions in the United States.

 Organization and employees

-Apple FCU is chartered with NCUA, and like other credit unions, is governed by a volunteer board of directors, elected by and from its membership.
+Apple FCU is chartered with the NCUA, and like other credit unions, is governed by a volunteer board of directors, elected by and from its membership.
 Apple FCU also has a separate wholly owned subsidiary providing wealth management and insurance named Apple Financial Services, LLC.

-As of June 2018, the credit union had nearly 450 combined employees working at its headquarters and branches.
-It was listed as one of the "Best Places to Work in Virginia" in 2018 among large organizations of more than 250 employees by Virginia Business Magazine.
+As of January 2024, the credit union had nearly 530 combined employees working at its headquarters and branches.
+It was listed as one of the "Top Workplaces" in 2023 by the Washington Post.
 It also claimed the number one spot in Virginia in 2018 for Forbes’ "Best-In-State Credit Unions" survey of 25,000 consumers.